 Director: Nam Tran, Ph.D.

-The mission of the UC Davis Pathology Biorepository is to provide high quality, well-characterized cancer-related human tissue specimens and biological materials to collaborators.
+The mission of the UC Davis Pathology Biorepository Shared Resource, or BRSR, is to provide high quality, well-characterized cancer-related human tissue specimens and biological materials to collaborators.

-The specific objectives of the shared resource are:
+The specific objectives of the Biorepository Shared Resource are:

-- The procurement, preparation and preservation of malignant, benign, and normal human specimens in a centralized repository
+- To procure, prepare and preserve malignant, benign, and normal human specimens in a centralized repository

 - To provide high quality annotated data (pathological and clinical) using a secure and interactive database system